Additive sink subtraction: A proof of the main result

 \emph{Case 4: the trailing $(3^m0^m)^{a-1}$.} For the remaining $2m(a-1)$ positions, the same mechanism repeats.
 The moves $s_3$ and $s_2$ together generate options of values $1$ and $2$, while $s_1=m$ toggles between producing and avoiding the value~$0$.
 Since $s_3-s_2=m$, it suffices to note that for all such $x$, both $x-s_3$ and $x-s_2$ lie in $[1,2ma]$, where the values are already known.
 This forces alternating blocks of $3^m$ and $0^m$.

 Finally, observe that the next $2m+\delta$ positions reproduce the initial segment $(1^m2^m)^a3^d$.
 Hence the nim-sequence is purely periodic with period length $p(m,\delta)=3m+2\delta-d$.

 Consider {\bf item (ii)}.
 For convenience we restrict $m< \delta <2m$, and let $\delta=m+k$.
 (The general case turns out to be an immediate consequence.)
+Similar to case (i), let the alphabet be $\{0,1,2,3\}$.
 As an example, let us begin by describing the periodic word for any rulesets of the form ``the lower case'', i.e. whenever $k=1$.
-The word is described by consecutive ``$B$-blocks'' of the form for $0\le i\le m-1$, and at last, we concatenate the factor $0^m$.
-By increasing the `block speed', the factor $1\le k<m$, another type of blocks appears, the ``$C$-blocks'', and the extreme ``upper case'' will favor only the $C$-blocks.
+The word is described by consecutive ``$B$-blocks'' of the form for $0\le i\le m-1$, and at last, we concatenate the factor $0^m$.\footnote{The period length for this case is mentioned in \cite{althofer1995superlinear}, but without giving the explicit block construction or a proof.} By increasing the `block speed', the factor $1\le k<m$, another type of blocks appears, the ``$C$-blocks'', and the extreme ``upper case'' will favor only the $C$-blocks.
 The challenge is to understand the intermediate cases, with mixing between the block types; in Figure~\ref{fig:m19}, we illustrate all periods for the case of $m=19$, $0<k<19$.

 Let $[x]_y$ denote the smallest nonnegative representative of $x\pmod y$.
 Let $[x]$ denote the smallest nonnegative representative of $x\pmod m$.
 Let $[x]^+$ denote the smallest positive representative of $x\pmod m$.
 For given $m, k$ and $i$, let $\alpha(i)=[ki]$, let $\beta(i)=[k(i+1)]$ and let $\gamma(i)=[k(i+1)]^+$.
 We drop $i$ in these notations, when the context allows.